 No permanent water bodies or surface waters are located within the park boundaries.
 This unit is not adjacent to an aquatic preserve as designated under the Florida Aquatic Preserve Act of 1975 (section 258.35, Florida Statutes).

 PARK ACCOMPLISHMENTS

 - Installed new parking, including accessible space.

-- Installed news signage.
+- Installed new interpretive signage.

-- Constructed new kiosk.
+- Constructed new information kiosk.

-- Maintained mill structure.
+- Conducted baseline preservation on mill structure.

 - Treated invasive species.

 RESOURCE MANAGEMENT COMPONENT